pingcap/docs-dm/en/usage-scenario-shard-merge.md

           tbl-name: "log_bak"
     ```

 - To satisfy the migration Requirement #8, first refer to [handling conflicts of auto-increment primary key](shard-merge-best-practices.md#handle-conflicts-of-auto-increment-primary-key) to solve conflicts.
-This guarantees that data is successfully replicated to the downstream when the primary key value of one sharded table is duplicate with that of another sharded table.
+This guarantees that data is successfully migrated to the downstream when the primary key value of one sharded table is duplicate with that of another sharded table.
 Then, configure `ignore-checking-items` to skip checking the conflict of auto-increment primary key:

     {{< copyable "" >}}